noeliampgar/TFG-languageandincome/README.md

 4th step: Users selection
+This step is not associated with any notebooks because it was developed manually in a spreadsheet.

-5th step: Download of tweets written by selected users
+5th step: Download of tweets written by selected users This step is not associated with any notebooks because it did not involve any Python coding.

 6th step: Language analysis, machine learning and search of common patterns